leostera/tldr.jsx/README.md

 It requires a working `node` environment with `npm`, and `make`.

+* `make` to prepare the workspace and do the first build from scratch
 * `make build`, for a development build
 * `make test`, to run the test suite
 * `make lint`, to lint the source